-Teaching children with autism math isn’t hard if you learn a few tips for success and pitfalls to avoid.
+Teaching children with autism math skills isn’t hard if you learn a few tips for success and pitfalls to avoid.
 You can do this, and I'm here to help.

 This essential subject is one of the three R’s: reading, writing, and ‘rithmetic.
 It’s basic knowledge that all our kids need to know to function as normally and as independently as possible.